 2. Clear Gutters: Have your gutters and downspouts cleaned out of any debris to help prevent possible water build up and foundation damage.
 While the gutters and downspouts are being cleaned, check to make sure they are tightly fastened and secure to the home.

 3. Window and Door Inspection: Check around the edges of all your windows and doors to see if any warm air is escaping and calk or apply weather stripping where necessary.

 4. Roof Inspection: Have a professional check your roof for any loose shingles or possible damage.
 If you have access to your attic, you can also inspect the roof from inside and look for any possible damage or leaks.
 If you live in an area that gets snow, the weight of the snow could cause greater damage to any weak or already slightly damaged areas of your roof.
 Roof inspections can be done during your annual roof cleanings, for more information on why roof cleanings are so important check out the Benefits of Roof Cleaning article.

 5. Chimney and Fireplace Maintenance: If you have a working fireplace, have your chimney inspected every year to ensure your family stays safe.
 Using a properly maintained fireplace can save you money on your heating bill.
+The chimney sweep cost will depend on the scope of the inspection and cleaning needs.
 If you are using a fireplace, it is recommended to have carbon monoxide detectors in place to avoid carbon monoxide hazards.

 6. Insulate the Attic: Insulating your attic can help conserve warm air and reduce your heating bill.